8 rock pools to explore in South Australia

 Top tip: This is also a great beginner’s snorkelling location.

 Lady Bay beach is in Normanville, nestled between Second Valley and Carrickalinga near Lady Bay Road.

 The beach is a great spot for a family day out with beautiful white sand and lots of rock pools to explore.

 Top tip: Lady Bay is only a stone’s throw away from some of the best bakeries on the Fleurieu Peninsula.

 Don’t forget to be sun-safe and wear soft-soled shoes to protect your feet and the animals living in the rock pools.

 You can find out more about South Australia’s marine life by visiting 'The rock pool’ website.
-It’s a new SA-focused coastal and marine information hub.
+It’s an SA-focused coastal and marine information hub.

 Main image: Smooth Pool